Arrow-Debreu Meets Kyle: Price Discovery Across Derivatives: General Model

+The AD formulation can be readily specialized to option markets.
+Suppose the states $x_1<x_2<\cdots$ are the possible $t=1$ prices of an underlying asset.
+Let $x_{i_0}$ denote the market maker's prior mean of the $t=1$ price at $t=0$.
+Then for any state-contingent portfolio $W(\,\cdot\,)$ there exist holdings $(a_i)$ such that

+This is the standard (discrete) Breeden--Litzenberger formula (see \cite{back2010asset}, Exercise 3.5).
+Thus, $W(\,\cdot\,)$ can be implemented by holding $a_{i_0}$ shares of the underlying, $a_i$ puts at strikes $x_i<x_{i_0}$, and $a_i$ calls at strikes $x_i>x_{i_0}$.
+So the AD securities can be replaced by the underlying plus a menu of options.

+In this options representation, the insider observes $s_k$ and hence the signal-implied payoff distribution $\eta(\,\cdot\,\mid s_k)$ for the underlying, and submits orders $(a_i)$ across the underlying and options.
+In each market $i$, aggregate order flow is

-The rest of the model proceeds along the same lines as the AD formulation.
-Conversely, the results obtained in the AD formulation can be translated to futures and options (more generally, derivatives).
+The market maker prices contracts conditional on $\omega=(\omega_i)$, and the rest of the model proceeds exactly as in the AD formulation.
+Conversely, all results derived in the AD formulation specialize immediately to the options setting.